 Best Choices

 Homeowners shopping for windows in the southern and central Midwest will find it beneficial to choose windows with SHGC and U-values of 0.3 or lower.
-People that live in particularly windy areas should also consider casement windows, as they perform better when facing high wind speeds.
+People who live in particularly windy areas should also consider wind-resistant windows such as casement windows as they perform better when facing high wind speeds and prevent air leakage.
+The best insulated windows for cold weather are double or triple-pane windows.
+These types of windows have two or three layers of glass with a space between them, filled with insulating gas such as argon or krypton.
+This design significantly reduces heat transfer through the window compared to single-pane windows.

 Worst Choices

 Avoid window frames made from conductive materials such as aluminum.
 While strong, aluminum windows transfer thermal energy.
-While single-pane windows are the poorest glass choice, double or triple pane window glass without an insulative gas filling or low-emissivity layers won’t offer significantly enhanced thermal performance, either.
+While single-pane windows are the poorest glass choice, double-pane windows or triple-pane window glass without an insulative gas filling or low-emissivity layers won’t offer significantly enhanced thermal performance, either.

 Northeast